-- Burj Khalifa is a 163-storey mixed-use building in Downtown Dubai, Dubai.
+- Burj Khalifa is a multi-building complex in Downtown Dubai, Dubai.

 - The project was developed by Emaar Properties.

 - The project was designed by Skidmore, Owings & Merrill.

 - The main building work was done by Arabtec Construction.

 - Other companies involved with Burj Khalifa include Samsung Engineering & Construction and Belhasa Six Construct.

 - From Burj Khalifa it takes roughly four minutes to drive to Dubai Mall, 20 minutes to Palm Jumeirah, 19 minutes to Burj Al Arab and 24 minutes to The Walk JBR.

 - Dubai International Airport (DXB) is roughly 16 minutes' drive and the new Al Maktoum International Airport is roughly 46 minutes' drive.
 All durations are calculated by Google Maps and assume the fastest route in typical traffic conditions.